frappe/press/README.md

 - [**Frappe Framework**](https://github.com/frappe/frappe): A full-stack web application framework written in Python and Javascript.
 The framework provides a robust foundation for building web applications, including a database abstraction layer, user authentication, and a REST API.

 - [**Frappe UI**](https://github.com/frappe/frappe-ui): A Vue-based UI library, to provide a modern user interface.
 The Frappe UI library provides a variety of components that can be used to build single-page applications on top of the Frappe Framework.

+- [**Docker**](https://www.docker.com): An open-source platform that enables developers to build, package, and deploy applications in lightweight, portable containers.

+- [**Ansible**](https://www.ansible.com): An open-source IT automation tool that simplifies the management, configuration, and deployment of systems and applications.

 ## Setup